 The last day in Australia, what a way to finish the exhilarating and inspirational travels!
-Tired – actually - shattered and just to add to that, it decided to pour with rain.
-Cairns was our last stop on our 6 week travel of Thailand and Australia, having booked the reef tour in Sydney 4 weeks ago we hadn’t established how tired we would be by the time we reached our final destination before flying back to Sydney.
+Tired shattered, and to add to that; it decided to pour with rain.
+Cairns was our last stop on our 6-week trip to Thailand and Australia; having booked the reef tour in Sydney 4 weeks ago, we hadn’t established how tired we would be when we reached our final destination before flying back to Sydney.

 A must on the bucket list.
 We had to go and see the Great Barrier Reef, a bumpy boat ride 80 minutes later, we arrived.
-Many of our travelling companions were sitting on the deck as the bumps and sea currents hadn’t agreed with them.
-Claire and myself made ourselves comfortable on the bottom deck sleeping off the affects of our heavy previous night of festivities.
+Many of our traveling companions were sitting on the deck as the bumps and sea currents hadn’t agreed with them.
+Claire and I made ourselves comfortable on the bottom deck sleeping off the effects of our previous heavy night of festivities.

-We arrived at the main tourist location of the reef.
+We arrived at the central tourist location of the reef.
 Still somewhat stormy and gloomy, I decided to make the most of this adventure and jumped straight in!
-The water was bright blue and clear and slightly warmer then I thought it would have been.
-After a 10 minute dip, , I decided to get out and wait for the following destination which was on the other side of the reef, where it wasn’t as deep and the tour we were with had private access to this part of it.
-Of course I chose to bring my only swimsuit from Tesco, which I love, but it wasn’t exactly the most reef caring swimwear which I have now learnt… the hard way.
+The water was bright blue and clear and slightly warmer than I thought it would have been.
+After a 10 minute dip, I decided to get out and wait for the following destination, which was on the other side of the reef, where it wasn’t as deep, and the tour we were with had private access to this part of it.
+Of course, I chose to bring my only swimsuit from Tesco, which I love, but it wasn’t exactly the most reef-caring swimwear I have now learned… the hard way.

 After a massive lunch of all, you can eat!
 The boat made its way towards the other side of the reef.
 Arriving at the following reef location, I grabbed my blow-up ring tube and paddled around the reef.
 I, of course, was the only one with a line in the water, but I had brought it from Bangkok and had hardly used it!
 The different colors of the reef take your breath away.